Bigger212/Valkyrien-Skies-Supplementaries-Fix/README.md

     /reload crashes the game.
     Cannon aiming mode does not work when assembled with a ship.
 Just use flint & steel.

+Known Issues:

+    Versions 1.20-3.1.29 and below of Supplementaries crashes when config DAMAGE_SHIPS_UNIQUELY is 'true'.

 <h1 align="center">View Mod On Modrinth</h1>
 <div align="center">